How to Get Your Security Deposit Back After Moving Out (Step-by-Step Guide)

 In Canada, provincial tenancy offices handle disputes.
 Ontario residents use the Landlord and Tenant Board.
 British Columbia residents use the Residential Tenancy Branch.
 Most offer online dispute resolution.

-In the USA, the small claims court is the most common route since there is no national deposit protection scheme.
+In the USA, small claims court is the most common route since there is no national deposit protection scheme.
 The filing process is covered in the next section.

 When to Take Your Landlord to Small Claims Court